-where (x_j, y_j) is a boundary point of D.
+where $(x_j, y_j)$ is a boundary point of D.

 The rule introduced above has an exception.
 Consider the boundary conditions for the case shown in Figure 5-2(a), left.
 The shown body has three special points.
 There are two points where the body touches rollers and the point where force Fis applied.
 Let us suppose that another body produces this force.
-Therefore, near these three points, we have a region where we cannot easily separate optimized body and external bodies.
+Therefore, near these three points, there is a region where optimized touches external bodies.
 These points always contain a portion of material.
 Thus, Equation 5.9 does not hold for them.